Shaul Alter: Early life

 Born in Jerusalem to Tziporah, a daughter of Rabbi Avraham Mordechai Alter (son of Rabbi Moshe Betzalel Alter brother of Rebbe Avraham Mordechai Alter of Ger) and to Rabbi Pinchas Menachem Alter (Rosh Yeshivah of Sfas Emes Yeshivah and later to date Rebbe of the Ger Hasidic Dynasty.)
 He is named after the grandfather of his mother Rabbi Shaul Moshe Zilberman.
 He studied in Imrei Emes Yeshivah in Bnei Brak, and afterward continued to learn under his father's guidance in Sfas Emes Yeshivah where he was known as an outstanding student who finished the entire Talmud.

 In 1977 Alter married Naomi, daughter of Chaim Dov Rubinstein from the city of Haifa.
 After his marriage, he lived in Haifa, where he was appointed as Maggid Shiur of Ohr Simcha Yeshivah in Haifa.
 He was also given the opportunity to give in-depth shiurim in the Beis Yisroel Yeshivah of Ashdod.

 After the death of his uncle, Rebbe Simcha Bunim Alter of Ger, in 1992, his father, who was then appointed as Rebbe of the Ger Dynasty, requested he should move back to his birthplace, Jerusalem.

-In July 1993 he was given the prestigious position of Rosh Yeshivah of Sfas Emes Yeshivah, per his father's request.
+In July 1993 he was given the position of Rosh Yeshivah of Sfas Emes Yeshivah, per his father's request.
 He gave in-depth shiurim daily and weekly in the Yeshivah.

-When the change in the way of learning in the Yeshivas of Ger was switched from in-depth (Iyun) to broad knowledge (Bekious), the shiurim were halted.
+When the change in the way of learning in the Yeshivas of Ger was switched from in-depth (Iyun) to broad knowledge (Bekius), the shiurim were halted.
 In 2016 the Yeshiva was closed through orders from the Gerer Rebbe.

 Alter's disciples published a series of books based on his in-depth Shiurim, known as Yalkut Shiurim (in Hebrew ילקוט שיעורים).